What paid family and sick leave does California require in 2026?

 Total protected time off for this pregnancy: about 22 weeks.
 At a 50-employee FMLA-only employer, she would have got 12.

 If you decline to reinstate Aria, the burden is on you to prove the non-PDL business reason.
 A layoff that would have eliminated her role regardless.
 A genuine restructure.
 The presumption tips against the employer.
 She can sue under FEHA for back pay, reinstatement, and punitive damages.
+California's at-will exceptions and termination rules govern the broader dismissal context.

 Six cities run their own ordinances on top of the state floor: San Francisco, Los Angeles, Oakland, Berkeley, San Diego, and Emeryville.